Computer

 Mac or Windows

 Personal preference and experience dictate the operating system of choice more than anything, making it hard to recommend one over the other.
-The best way to tell which one is ideal for you is to try both out to see which one feels more intuitive for you to work on, and which one will work with your favorite programs.
+The best way to tell which one is ideal for you is to try both out to see which one feels more intuitive for you to on, and which one will work with your favorite programs.
 Mac computers are generally more expensive than Windows-based PCs, though they tend to be a little more secure.
-With fewer PCs out there, hackers are less interested in making for them.
+With fewer macOS PCs out there, hackers are less interested in making viruses for them.
 The closed-ecosystem approach Apple employs for its products also makes it harder to distribute malware — though not impossible.

 Windows PCs have a much more robust gaming ecosystem to enjoy and are definitely better for gamers.

-Outside of that niche, the app ecosystem for both macOS and Windows is very good — there are so many apps for both platforms so no matter what you need to do, you’ll likely be able to find an app to accomplish the task.
-Ultimately, you need to make the call for yourself, but definitely keep in mind that today’s Mac computers can also run the Windows operating system through programs such as Boot Camp, Parallels, or Fusion.
+Outside of that niche, the app ecosystem for both macOS and Windows is very good — there are so many apps for both so no matter what you need to do, you’ll likely be able to find an app to accomplish the task.
+Ultimately, you need to make the call for yourself, but definitely keep in mind that today’s Mac computers can also run the Windows operating system through programs such as Boot Camp, , or Fusion.

 Power and performance